 Facts and figures

-Organisation: two-part workshop series Target group: staff working in care homes (all departments) Number of participants: seven to twelve participants Duration: 16 hours, including breaks Place: Health Perception Lab at FH JOANNEUM Graz Lecturers: experts from the fields of dietetics, nutrition, occupational therapy and speech therapy Costs: 320 euros for the training per participant Certificate: certificate of participation; 16 training credits according to the Healthcare and Nursing Act (GuKG) Registration deadline: 30 November 2018 Registration: via Angelika Reinprecht
+Organisation: two-part workshop series Target group: staff working in care homes (all departments) Number of participants: seven to twelve participants Duration: 16 hours, including breaks Place: Health Perception Lab at FH JOANNEUM Graz Lecturers: experts from the fields of dietetics, nutrition, occupational therapy and speech therapy Costs: 320 euros for the training per participant Certificate: certificate of participation; 16 training credits according to the Healthcare and Nursing Act (GuKG) Registration deadline: up to 14 days before the beginning of the training block Registration: via Angelika Reinprecht

 T: +43 316 5453 – 6740